3 Quick Stress Relief Techniques for Mind, Spirit, and Body

 Meditation has been around for centuries and can help center your mind, aromatherapy will realign your spiritual balance and physical exercise can release the body’s natural stress relief hormones.

 Focus and Center

 We all have our stress relief methods that we find useful for relaxing and focusing our minds.
 Some people run, some might visit a sauna, and some drink or smoke tobacco and cannabis.
-But before you find yourself reaching for the preroll packaging with your favorite smokes, take a few minutes to try meditation.
+But before you find yourself reaching for a vice, take a few minutes to try meditation.